Nivedita123/ds-sockets-and-thread-management/readme.md

 #### Note -
-This project was created as an assignment for Distributed Systems course at The University of Texas at Arlington.
+This code was submitted as part of Distributed Systems course assignment at The University of Texas at Arlington to Prof. Chance Eary (https://mentis.uta.edu/explore/profile/chance-eary)